izackv/bmad-rh-architect/README.md

 cd ~/projects/my-arch-project

 # Install BMAD core (select Cursor or Claude Code when prompted)
+# When prompted for target directory, copy the output of pwd
+pwd
 npx bmad-method install

 # Clone and install this expansion pack